koculu/Regor/README.md

 **Composition Functions**

 - **useScope:** In a scope, you can use `onMounted` and `onUnmounted` functions.
 Components are always created in scope.
 Use the useScope for apps created by createApp.
-Similar to Vue's `effectScope`, useScope provides efficient cleanup of watchEffects, computed refs and enables the `onMounted` and `onUnmounted` usage.
+Similar to Vue's `effectScope`, useScope provides efficient cleanup of watchEffects, computed refs, observers and enables the `onMounted` and `onUnmounted` calls in the scope.
 - **onMounted:** Similar to Vue's `onMounted`, it executes when the component is mounted.
 - **onUnmounted:** Similar to Vue's `onUnmounted`, it executes when the component is unmounted.